-The GVSM001 and GVSM002 Galvo Mirror System Packages are complete kits for operating 1D and 2D, scanning mirror systems for small diameter beams.
+The GVSM001 and GVSM002 Galvo Mirror System Packages are

+complete kits for operating 1D and 2D, scanning mirror systems for small diameter beams.
 These closed-loop systems are ideal for raster and vector scanning applications as well as some step-and-hold applications.
-The GVSM001 and GVSM002 packages include the GVS001 or GVS002 silver coated mirror systems described above, together with the GPS011 linear power supply, a GHS003 post mounting adapter and a GCE001 cover for the servo driver boards.
-Other coatings (e.g. gold or broadband) are available on request - please contact tech support for more details.
+The GVSM001 and GVSM002 packages include the GVS001 and GVS002 silver coated mirror systems, respectively, together with the GPS011-xx linear power supply, a GHS003(/M) post mounting adapter and a GCE001 cover for the servo driver boards.

-The power supply (GPS011) and additional mirror heatsink (GHS003), included in these packages, are highly recommended for rapid scanning and the most demanding applications where power supply stability and heat dissipation are needed.
-The power supply can power two 1D scanning mirrors or one 2D scanning mirror assembly, and can be powered by 115 VAC or 230/240 VAC.
+The GPS011-xx power supply and GHS003(/M) mirror heatsink, included in these packages, are highly recommended for rapid scanning and the most demanding applications where power supply stability and heat dissipation are needed.
+The power supply can power two 1D scanning mirrors or one 2D scanning mirror assembly.